fboes/broilerplate/README.md

 Developing
 ----------

+1. Start Vagrant via `cd setup/vagrant && vagrant up`.
+This will start a webserver at http://broilerplate.local/ for your current project.
-1. Start Grunt watcher via `grunt watch`.
+2. Start Grunt watcher via `grunt watch`.
+This will start the Grunt watcher responsible for compiling SASS, linting JS, relaoding your page on changes via LiveReload and doing other useful stuff.
-2. Start [LiveReload plugin](http://livereload.com/) in your browser.
+3. Start [LiveReload plugin](http://livereload.com/) in your browser.
 If you use the [LiveReload script](http://feedback.livereload.com/knowledgebase/articles/86180-how-do-i-add-the-script-tag-manually-) disregard this step.
-3. Develop.
+4. Develop (and check for advice given by the Grunt watcher).
-4. Commit to your repository.
+5. Commit to your repository.
-5. Use `grunt shell:prev && grunt watch` to deploy to your preview server and start watcher anew.
+6. Use `grunt shell:prev && grunt watch` to deploy to your preview server and start watcher anew.

 See `docs/development` for more information

 Version
 -------

-Version: 1.1.0 (2015-06-24)
+Version: 1.2.0 (2015-07-13)

 Legal stuff
 -----------